dotnet/linker/src/linker/ErrorAndWarningCodes.md

 ### IL2005
 ```
-Could not resolve dependency member 'member' declared in type 'type'
+Could not resolve dependency member 'member' declared in type 'type' specified in a `PreserveDependency` attribute that targets method 'method'
 ```

 The member 'member' in `PreserveDependency` attribute could not be resolved.